 If you have children or guests who have children coming over, you should make sure your shed is locked and secure meaning you won’t have any unwanted guests finding their way inside.

 Whilst undertaking these checks take a look at window frames and panels.
-Rot can sometimes build-up, and depending on how long it has been sitting there may just need brushing away or replacing.
+Rot can sometimes build up, and depending on how long it has been sitting there may just need brushing away or replacing.

 When purchasing a new shed it is important to understand whether you need to apply for planning permission or not.
-There is a criteria that needs to be hit in order for you not to have to apply.
+There is a criteria that needs to be met in order for you not to have to apply.

-Foundation inspection
+Foundation Inspection

 Lastly, the base that the garden building sits on needs to be checked over.
 Remove weeds, grass or anything that is sitting close to the base to allow for it to dry out, especially during rainy months.

 The base should always be, flat, level and square with at least a 100mm perimeter.
-Before erecting anything, we suggest not just double checking, but triple checking that the base is completely flat and level.
+Before erecting anything, we suggest not just double-checking, but triple-checking that the base is completely flat and level.
 This will only cause complications at a later date.

 If you are unsure where to start, check out some more relevant information on How to Lay a Concrete Base for a Shed.